 Joel H. Rosenthal has served as president of Carnegie Council for Ethics in International Affairs since 1995.
 He is also adjunct professor at New York University and chairman of the Bard College Globalization and International Affairs (BGIA) program in New York City.

-As a scholar and teacher, Rosenthal has focused on ethics in U.S. foreign policy, with special emphasis on issues of war and peace, human rights, and pluralism.
-His first book, Righteous Realists (1991), is a study of Hans Morgenthau, George Kennan, and Reinhold Niebuhr, among other American realists.
-His edited volume, Ethics & International Affairs: A Reader (Georgetown University Press; 3rd edition, co-edited by Christian Barry), is a compilation of essays from major figures in the field and is widely used in college and university courses.
+As a scholar and teacher Rosenthal has focused on ethics in U.S. foreign policy, with special emphasis on issues of war and peace, human rights, and pluralism.
+His first book Righteous Realists is a study of Hans Morgenthau, Reinhold Niebuhr, and George Kennan, among other American realists.
+His edited volume Ethics & International Affairs: A Reader, co-edited by Christian Barry, is a compilation of essays from major figures in the field and is widely used in college and university courses.

-Rosenthal received his Ph.D. from Yale University and BA from Harvard University.
+Rosenthal received his Ph.D. from Yale University and B.A. from Harvard University.
 In addition to his ongoing teaching duties, he lectures frequently at universities and public venues across the United States and around the world.
+In 2013 he received an Honorary Degree of Doctor of Social Science from the University of Edinburgh.

 The following are especially recommended: